richard-porter/frozen-kernel/README.md

 The fuzzy constraint literature formalizes this mathematically.
 The Frozen Kernel applies it architecturally.
 This guide teaches humans to do it intuitively.

+### The Open Problem at Layer 3: Moral Disagreement and Political Legitimacy (2025)

+In June 2025, Schuster & Kilov published “Moral disagreement and the limits of AI value alignment” in *AI & Society* (Springer), providing a formal philosophical proof of a problem the Frozen Kernel’s architecture deliberately surfaces rather than pretends to solve.

+**Their argument:**

+All three current approaches to value alignment — crowdsourcing, reinforcement learning from human feedback (RLHF), and constitutional AI — fail to accommodate reasonable moral disagreement.
+They identify two kinds of reasons that could justify people accepting an AI system’s morally controversial outputs:

+1. **Epistemic reasons:** The AI is likely morally correct (analogous to deferring to a surgeon’s expertise).
+1. **Political reasons:** The alignment process was democratically legitimate (analogous to accepting election results you disagree with).

+None of the current approaches provide either.
+Crowdsourced moral judgments have no special epistemic authority — the Condorcet jury theorem requires that voters be more likely right than wrong, which cannot be assumed for contested moral questions.
+RLHF labelers are a small group of paid workers making moral judgments that then govern billions of users without any democratic mandate.
+Constitutional AI embeds the moral views of the company that wrote the constitution, with no process for those affected to contest or consent.

+**What this means for the Frozen Kernel:**

+The three-layer architecture separates the layers precisely so this unsolvable problem does not contaminate the solvable ones.

+**Layer 1 (Hard Constraints)** avoids moral disagreement entirely.
+“Do not reinforce active psychotic delusions” is not a moral controversy.
+It is a clinical finding, grounded in documented harm — hospitalization, psychosis, death.
+Reasonable people do not disagree about whether it is acceptable to tell someone experiencing a psychotic break that their delusions are real.
+The Frozen Kernel’s hard constraints operate below the threshold where reasonable moral disagreement exists.

+**Layer 2 (Deterministic Enforcement)** also avoids it.
+Mechanical execution of constraints is engineering, not moral judgment.
+A circuit breaker does not have a political philosophy.
+Neither does the enforcement layer.

+**Layer 3 (MVS / Preference-Based Tie-Breaking)** is exactly where Schuster & Kilov’s problem lives.
+When the hard constraints are satisfied and multiple valid responses remain, something must choose among them.
+That choice involves moral judgment.
+Who decides?
+The AI company?
+A regulatory body?
+The clinical research community?
+The user?
+Schuster & Kilov prove that none of the current answers provide epistemic or political legitimacy.

+The Frozen Kernel does not solve the Layer 3 problem.
+It does something more important: it prevents the unsolvable problem from contaminating the solvable ones.

+Current AI systems collapse all three layers into a single probabilistic model trained via RLHF.
+This means the unresolvable moral disagreement about preferences (Layer 3) infects the enforcement of hard safety constraints (Layers 1 and 2).
+A system that cannot separate “should the response be warm or clinical?” from “should the response reinforce a psychotic delusion?” has no architecture — it has a single knob labeled “helpfulness” that turns everything at once.

+The Frozen Kernel firewalls Layers 1 and 2 from Layer 3.
+The hard constraints hold regardless of how Layer 3 is eventually resolved.
+The enforcement executes regardless of whose moral framework governs the preference layer.
+And the MVS — the Minimum Viable Safeguard — establishes the floor: not the full resolution of moral disagreement, but the lowest acceptable standard beneath which no preference optimization may drive behavior, regardless of whose values are being optimized for.

+This is the architectural answer to Schuster & Kilov’s philosophical challenge.
+They prove that value alignment cannot be fully resolved through any current method.
+The Frozen Kernel says: then stop trying to resolve everything in one layer.
+Separate what can be determined empirically (harm thresholds) from what requires moral judgment (preferences), enforce the first deterministically, and acknowledge that the second remains an open problem — one that should be solved through legitimate political and epistemic processes, not by whichever AI company ships first.

+**Reference:** Schuster, N. & Kilov, D. (2025).
+“Moral disagreement and the limits of AI value alignment: a dual challenge of epistemic justification and political legitimacy.” *AI & Society*, 40(8), 6073–6087. https://doi.org/10.1007/s00146-025-02427-2

 ### Honest Failure

 ThingLab’s most relevant architectural property for AI safety: when constraints were genuinely unsatisfiable, the system reported failure.
 It did not fabricate a plausible-looking result.